eclipse-tractusx/tractusx-edc/docs/development/coding-principles.md

    via their constructor.
 3. Service configuration requirements should always be explicit; as a general rule, do not pass a single configuration object with many values to multiple services.
-   For example, see `HttpFunctionConfiguration.java`.
 4. Annotate configuration keys with `@Setting` so that they may be tracked.

 ## Errors

-1. Do not throw checked exceptions; use unchecked exceptions.
-If an unchecked exception type needs to be defined, inherit from EdcException.
+1. Do not throw checked exceptions; always use unchecked exceptions.
+If an unchecked exception type needs to be defined, inherit from `EdcException`.
 2. Do not throw exceptions to signal a validation error; report the error (preferably collated) and return an error response.
 3. Throw an unchecked exception if something unexpected happens (e.g. a backing store connection is down after a number of retries).
 Note that validation errors are expected.
-   For example, see `Result.java`.
 4. Only throw an exception when there is no remediation possible, i.e. the exception is fatal.
 Do not throw an exception if an operation can be retried.
+5. Generally, services should return a `org.eclipse.spi.result.Result` (or a suitable subclass).

 ## Simplicity